TheSkyentist/GELATO/README.md

 * RandomSeed: The seed used as input to NumPy for random number generation.
 * ContinuumRegion: The border around emission lines in velocity units (km/s) that will be excluded when fitting the continuum initially.
 * LineRegion: The border around an emission line in velocity units (km/s) that must be contained within the spectrum in order to be fit.
 This region is also used to estimate the initial height of the line.
 * NBoot: Number of bootstrap iterations to constrain error on parameters.
+Set equal to zero to not perform bootstraps at all.
 * FThresh: F-test threshold to incorporate additional model parameters.
 * NProcess: Number of processes to open with python multiprocessing.
-Set equal to 1 to use only a single thread.
+Set equal to 1 to use only a single process.
 * Plotting: Produce plots or not.
 * FlamUnits: String containing the units of the spectrum flux for purposes of plotting, can accept LaTeX syntax.
 * CalcEW: To calculate (rest) equivalent widths or not.